-Imagine: two pieces of pine are coming from Poland by air, fifteen oak trees travel from China by boat, by air, and finally by truck, eleven maples arrive from Argentina (three of them claim to be apples from Chile)… They cannot be more different from each other, except for the fact that they have all left their forests of origin and have yet to settle in the new land.
+Imagine: two pieces of pine are coming from Poland by air, fifteen oak trees travel from China by boat, by air, and finally, by truck, eleven maples arrive from Argentina (three of them claim to be apples from Chile)… They cannot be more different from each other, except for the fact that they have all left their forests of origin and have yet to settle in the new land.

-What about seeing all these disparate timbers as one forest, with its own rules, patterns, structures, ecosystem, and life cycle?
+What about seeing all these disparate timbers as one forest with its own rules, patterns, structures, ecosystem, and life cycle?

 Sounds crazy?
 Many people are doing just that.
-Among them are bureaucrats, migration researchers, journalists, international organization officers.
+Among them are bureaucrats, migration researchers, journalists, and international organization officers.
 The UK government declared that it was “Making migration work for Britain.
-The assumption here is that the Pakistani student, the Iranian asylum seeker, the Canadian accountant, the Chinese chef … are all inherently related to each other, that they can be managed through standardized policies, and will somehow be made to act together collectively in ways dictated by the state.
+The assumption here is that the Pakistani student, the Iranian asylum seeker, the Canadian accountant, and the Chinese chef … are all inherently related to each other, that they can be managed through standardized policies, and will somehow be made to act together collectively in ways dictated by the state.

 The imagined migration

 It is a cliché that migration is as old as human beings (or even older—animals move around a lot more).
 And the truth is actually that the English word “migration”, that refers to an aggregate action (instead of individual behavior of movement and resettlement), came into being only quite recently, perhaps as late as the 19th century.
 In Chinese, the words yimin and qianyi, now translated as migrants and migration, have existed for much longer, but they originally meant state-organized population resettlement.
 Previously, the mobility of students, pilgrims, diplomats, soldiers, wondering intellectuals, beggars, etc.…were treated as qualitatively different matters.